 3. When you find the plugin you’re looking for simply click “Install Now” and then “Activate”

 Here are a couple of popular Plugins you may want to consider adding to your site.

-1. All In One SEO Pack – If you want to make sure your pages and posts are optimized for search engines (SEO) this is a must-have.
+1. Yoast SEO for WordPress – If you want to make sure your pages and posts are optimized for search engines (SEO) this is a must-have.
 This plugin is free and easy to set up.
 You will be able to edit the page titles, meta descriptions and more right from the page itself and won’t have to mess around with WordPress settings.
-For more information see my article Improve SEO on WordPress With the All In One SEO Pack.

 2. Contact Form 7 – If you want people visiting your site to contact you by filling out a contact form on your site, you should install Contact Form 7.
 I use Contact Form 7 on all my sites and it’s a must-have as well.